hashicorp/consul/website/source/docs/agent/options.html.md

       The Check ID (not **check bundle**) from a previously created HTTPTRAP check.
 The numeric portion of the `check._cid` field in the Check API object.

     * <a name="telemetry-circonus_check_force_metric_activation"></a><a href="#telemetry-circonus_check_force_metric_activation">`circonus_check_force_metric_activation`</a>
       Force activation of metrics which already exist and are not currently active.
-If check management is enabled, the default behavior is to add new metrics as they are encoutered.
+If check management is enabled, the default behavior is to add new metrics as they are encountered.
 If the metric already exists in the check, it will **not** be activated.
 This setting overrides that behavior.
 By default, this is set to false.

     * <a name="telemetry-circonus_check_instance_id"></a><a href="#telemetry-circonus_check_instance_id">`circonus_check_instance_id`</a>
       Uniquely identifies the metrics coming from this *instance*.
 It can be used to maintain metric continuity with transient or ephemeral instances as they move around within an infrastructure.
 By default, this is set to hostname:application name (e.g. "host123:consul").